cz172638/pygrass/docs/raster.rst

 Categories
 ----------

+All the raster classes support raster categories and share commons methods to modify the raster category.
 It is possible to check if the map has or not the categories with the ``has_cats`` method. ::